lilwasser/MTA-Turnstile-Data/Project Proposal.md

 ### Who benefits from exploring this question or building this model/system?

-My fictitious client, NYC Department of Public Health, wants to provide more funding to the top 3 exisiting clinics that distribute free sexual health supplies and garner the most foot traffic outside of typical work hours (M-F: 7-9am, 4-7pm) based on MTA exits data.
+My fictitious client, NYC Department of Public Health, wants to provide more funding to exisiting clinics that distribute free sexual health supplies and garner the most foot traffic outside of typical work hours (M-F: 7-9am, 4-7pm) based on MTA exits data.

 ### What dataset(s) do you plan to use, and how will you obtain the data?